2000 Dun Stallion

 We used Ike for general ranch work when he was young and not out in the breeding pasture.
 He was well mannered and easy to have around home.
 Most of the time, we just turned him in with the rest of the saddle horses.
 Now he usually runs out with his mares all year long.

 Dun Drift’s offspring have proven themselves in many areas including on the ranch, on the trail, in the branding pen, and in the arena.
-We currently have four daughters in our broodmare band, two mares running barrels and poles in Tennessee, and six offspring in our saddle string.
+We currently have six daughters in our broodmare band, two mares running barrels in Tennessee, and five offspring in our saddle string.

-Dun Drift get are eligible for: Barrel Breeders Incentive
+Dun Drift get are eligible for: AQHA Ranching Heritage Challenge, Barrel Breeders Incentive, Who’s Your Daddy